-Eric Moulines’ mini- series of lectures09 Jan 2020, by Events in
+Convex Optimization for Machine Learning by Eric Moulines09 Jan 2020, by Events in

-Eric Moulines will be visiting the Heilbronn Institute of Mathematical Research as a Data Science Visitor from 27th January- 31st January.
-During his stay Eric will be delivering a series of lectures on Convex optimization for machine learning.
+Eric Moulines, École Polytechnique in Paris, will be visiting the Heilbronn Institute of Mathematical Research as a Data Science Visitor and will be delivering a series of lectures on Convex Optimization for Machine Learning.

 In the first part of the course, I will recall the importance of convex optimisation in statistical learning.
 I will briefly introduce some useful results of convex analysis.
 I will then analyse gradient descent algorithms for strongly convex and then convex smooth functions.
 I will take this opportunity to establish some results on complexity lower bounds for such problems.
 I will show that the gradient descent algorithm is suboptimal and does not reach the optimal possible speed of convergence.
 I will the present a strategy to accelerate gradient descent algorithms in order to obtain optimal speeds.